 Control was the ultimate goal.
 My weapon was indifference.
 I was an actress.
 Over the years I learned to mimic every persona I came across.
 I had a grasp of every expression required to play any part.
 But none of it anchored emotionally.
 I was the chameleon with a calcified heart, until my heart stopped one day to reboot.
-I had discovered his dark secret and stared the truth in the face and the shock was too much.
+I had discovered his dark secret and stared the truth in the face.
+The shock was too much.
 It didn’t kill me, but I could see I was still in the line of fire.
 When you discover someone’s shadow and deep secrets, and they are not ready to bring them to the surface to heal them, you adopt the role of enemy by default.
 I walked out of hospital the next day and ran, and kept on running for 4 years.

-He later suffered a cardiac arrest and died.
+4 years later he suffered a cardiac arrest and died.

 Bastille – Laura Palmer